 The risk of storing biometric data is another critical issue with biometric identification.
 If your facial data is stored in a cloud server, third parties will be able to access it, even without your authorization.
-Increasing number of security attacks over the years have compromised various data like personal details, financial data, and even the passwords of millions of users.
-Systems containing a biometric data of employees, customers or citizens are a primary target of hackers and if the data is compromised, ends up in a loss that’s too hard to handle because biometric data of an individual can’t be changed, if compromised.
+Increase in the number of security attacks over the years have compromised individual’s data such as personal details, financial data and even the passwords of millions of users.
+Systems containing a biometric data of employees, customers or citizens are a primary target of hackers and if the data is compromised, ends up in a loss that is too hard to handle because biometric data of an individual can’t be changed, if compromised.

 Forcing facial activation:

 Let’s say if you're captured by criminals who force you to unlock your smartphone and if your phone requires passcode or pattern to unlock, they must torture you to type or spell it out.
 For fingerprint locks, they need to force you to press your exact finger against the sensor.
 However, for face recognition, they just need to hold the phone in front of your face which can be a serious risk.
 But some manufacturers like Apple’s Face ID uses machine learning algorithm to analyze, whether it’s an authentic attempt to unlock or not, and it won’t work if you're not awake or conscious, and when not facing your phone.

 Yes, there are other concerns like basic freedom (monitoring people), safety of your data (who all have access to it), Prevalence.

 Compared with other biometrics, facial recognition offers less protection in terms of privacy and protection level of individuals.
 If you care about the individual's rights and privacy, don’t ponder over it now.
 The changes have already begun and are happening swiftly around the world in different levels.